-Greensboro depends upon three surface water sources to supply our water: Lake Townsend, Lake Brandt and Lake Higgins.
+The City of Greensboro has three surface water sources: Lake Townsend, Lake Brandt and Lake Higgins.
 These lakes are located in northern Guilford County in the upper Cape Fear River Basin within a protected watershed.
 When full, Greensboro's three water reservoirs hold about eight billion gallons of water.
 Water from Lake Brandt is treated at the Mitchell Water Treatment Plant and water from Lake Townsend is treated at the Townsend Water Treatment Plant.
 Lake Higgins is used to refill Lake Brandt as needed.

-Greensboro's water system serves approximately 275,000 people with an average daily water demand of 33.7 million gallons per day in 2012.
-During 2012 the City of Greensboro purchased water from Reidsville, Burlington, and the Piedmont Triad Regional Water Authority.
+Greensboro's water system serves approximately 277,000 people with an average daily water demand of 33.7 million gallons per day in 2013.
+During 2013 the City of Greensboro purchased water from Reidsville, Burlington, and the Piedmont Triad Regional Water Authority.
 To obtain Water Quality Reports from these systems, please contact the following:

-City of Reidsville (336) 349-1070 City of Burlington (336) 222-5133
+City of Reidsville (336) 349-1070 City of Burlington (336) 222-5133 Piedmont

-Piedmont Triad Regional Water Authority (336) 498-5510
+Triad Regional Water Authority (336) 498-5510